equinor/appsec-fundamentals-authn-authz-cs/ex-10/doc/exploring_the_client_code.md

 ## --Discuss security issues and good practices--

 * Discuss: Risks related to persisting the token cache in a file
-* Discuss: Do the risk/re-ward for enabling **https*** on local development environment that we should use https locally as well?
+* Discuss: Do the risk/re-ward for enabling **https*** on local development environment
   * Potential approaches:
     * Using [mkcert](https://github.com/FiloSottile/mkcert) as a local CA
     * Shell Scripts to create and install self generated CA certs
     * [dotnet dev-certs](https://docs.microsoft.com/en-us/dotnet/core/additional-tools/self-signed-certificates-guide) for .Net
   * What would potentially not work?
-* Good advice: Use [https://securityheaders.com/](https://securityheaders.com/) to scan your applications
+* Good advice: Use [https://securityheaders.com/](https://securityheaders.com/) to scan your applications (expects public exposure)